Sabirk8992/Devopsp-Project-S3-IAAC-IAM/README.md

 }
 EOF
 }

-# Update the bucket policy with the IAM policy created in the previous step
-resource "aws_s3_bucket_policy" "my_policy" {
-  bucket = "my-bucket"
-  policy = "${aws_iam_policy.my_policy.arn}"
-}

 ```

 ## Here is a breakdown of the steps taken in this code:

-Here is a breakdown of the steps taken in this code:

-- The AWS provider is configured with the region "us-east-1".
-This specifies which region the resources in this configuration will be created in.
+- The provider block declares the provider that is being used.
+In this case, the provider is AWS.
+The region attribute specifies the region in which the resources will be created.

-- The "http" data source is used to retrieve the public IP address of the system the code is being run on.
-This IP address is stored in the "ip" variable.

-- An S3 bucket is created with the name "my-bucket" and an access control list (ACL) of "public-read".
+- The aws_s3_bucket resource creates an S3 bucket with the name specified in the bucket attribute.
+In this case, the bucket will be named "mysabirbucket".

-- The same S3 bucket is modified to enable versioning.
+- The aws_s3_bucket_acl resource sets the access control list (ACL) for the S3 bucket specified in the bucket attribute.
+In this case, the ACL is set to "private".

-- An IAM policy is created that allows bucket objects only from the whitelisted public IP address stored in the "ip" variable.

-The bucket policy for the "my-bucket" S3 bucket is updated to use the IAM policy created in the previous step.This code will create an S3 bucket with versioning enabled, and only allow objects to be added to the bucket from a specific public IP address.
+- The aws_s3_bucket_policy resource sets the bucket policy for the S3 bucket specified in the bucket attribute.

+- The bucket policy is defined in the policy attribute as a string in JSON format.
+In this case, the policy allows any AWS principals to perform any S3 actions on the bucket, but only if the request comes from the IP address range 122.169.54.0/24.

 ## Run the Code Now